 - Place a half-cup or so of the bean casserole in the center of a flour tortilla or use corn tortillas.
 Wrap the black bean filling inside and then enjoy it!

-- Bulk the dish up by adding some extra chopped onion, a few diced tomatoes, some extra corn and peppers and then store a cup or two of the leftovers in individual meal prep containers with microwave covers.
+- Bulk the dish up by adding some extra chopped onion, a few diced tomatoes, some extra corn, and peppers, and then store a cup or two of the leftovers in individual meal prep containers.
 You have just premade your meal for a few days!
-All you need to do is reheat it in the microwave for a minute or two and you will be ready to eat.
+All you need to do is reheat it in the microwave using a cover for a minute or two and you will be ready to eat.

-If you are ready to start baking and prepare this delicious recipe, get your baking dish out, grab those cans of beans and preheat your oven- you will be eating in no time!
-If you love this recipe and are interested in more amazing, simple recipes, vegetarian recipes or almost any recipe in between, we have tons!
+If you are ready to start baking and preparing this delicious recipe, get your baking dish out, grab those cans of beans and preheat your oven- you will be eating in no time!
+If you love this recipe and are interested in more amazing, simple recipes or almost any recipe in between, we have tons!

 Sign up to get recipes sent directly to your email or simply browse the recipes we have on our website now.
 We know you will find many that you love!
 You can also feel free to send us a message via our email address or in the comments below if you have any suggestions for this recipe or recipes you’d like to see in the future.Print

 A filling and hearty entree that everyone will enjoy, any time of year.

 - 2 cups cooked brown rice (any kind works)

 - 1 (15 oz) can black (or pinto) beans